fertapric/files/README.md

 _**Note:** NGINX `listen` directives cannot be configured using environment variables.
 This means that **Files** will listen on port 80 by default.
 If you want the service to listen on a different port, you must edit the line `listen 80` on `nginx/nginx.conf` with the desired one._

+### Docker

+If you are familiar with Docker, an official image can be found at [https://hub.docker.com/r/fertapric/files/](https://hub.docker.com/r/fertapric/files/).

+The Docker image provides an additional environment variable **FILES_PORT** to configure the port in which the service will accept requests.
+Defaults to port 80.

 ## Usage

 ### Uploading files